laporeon/pomotimer/README.md

 - ✔️ Customize how many cycles you want to do.
 - ✔️ Customize your Pomodoro title.
 - ✔️ Toast notifications at the end of focus, break and pomodoro completed stages.
 Not avaialkable for WSL.
-- ⚠️ Custom sounds notifications: at this time, custom sounds are only being played ate Unix systems.
-On Windows and MacOS sound willl be system default.
+- ⚠️ Custom sounds notifications.
+At this time, custom sounds are only being played ate Unix systems.
+On Windows and MacOS sound will be system default.

 ## Requirements